 Accessing and Funding AT for Infants and Young Children

-According to the Individuals with Disabilities Education Act (IDEA), all children who are eligible to receive special education or early intervention services are also eligible to receive assistive technology, if it is included as part of their Individualized Education Plan (IEP) §614(d)) or Individualized Family Service Plan (IFSP) §636).
+According to the IDEA, all children who are eligible to receive special education or early intervention services are also eligible to receive assistive technology, if it is included as part of their Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP).

 Children with disabilities, even those who are not eligible for special education under IDEA, may also be entitled to the provision of assistive technology under Section 504 of the Rehabilitation Act or under the Americans with Disabilities Act (ADA).

-Part B of the IDEA requires that assistive technology be considered as part of the evaluation process §614(d)(3)(B )(v)).
+Part B of the IDEA requires that assistive technology be considered as part of the evaluation process under 20 U.S.C. §1414(d)(3)(B)(v).
 However, if this does not happen, an assistive technology evaluation can be requested at any time.
-Additionally, if parents are not satisfied with the results of the evaluation provided by their child's school, they may request an independent evaluation at the school's expense (34CFR§ 300.502(b)).
+Additionally, if parents are not satisfied with the results of the evaluation provided by their child's school, they may request an independent evaluation at the school's expense under 34 CFR §300.502(b).

 Assistive Technology in Natural and Least Restrictive Environments